thinker732/Twitter_UIClone/README.md

  # tailwind-vue

-Twitter UI colne with vuejs and Tailwind css made just for my and your fun
+Twitter UI clone with vuejs and Tailwind css made just for my and your fun

 ## Project setup
 ```
 npm install